 The procedures described above create a special problem for projects subject to a Rent Supp or RAP contract, which would terminate at the time of the prepayment of the 236 mortgage, and owners of these projects would not be able to sign a PBV HAP with the appropriate rents for the transaction.
-To address this situation, HUD is waiving 24 CFR 236.725 for all projects with Rent Supp or RAP that are pursuing a decoupling in conjunction with their RAD Second Component conversion.
+To address this situation, HUD is waiving 24 CFR § 236.725 for all projects with Rent Supp or RAP that are pursuing a decoupling in conjunction with their RAD Second Component conversion.
 This waiver will allow the Rent Supp or RAP contract to remain in place after prepayment during the 60 days following prepayment.
 The PBV HAP must be signed when the basic rent increase goes into effect, and the Rent Supp or RAP contract will be terminated at the time of PBV HAP execution.
 Note: The PBV contract rents will still be subject to the initial determination of rents as described above.

 Under-Occupied Units Converting to PBV.
 Otherwise-eligible households of two or more individuals occupying a unit determined by the PHA under HUD regulations to be under-occupied shall, upon conversion to PBV, be allowed to remain in those units until such time as an appropriate-size unit becomes available in the project.
 This protection also extends to single elderly and disabled individuals regardless of the unit size.
 When an appropriate-size unit becomes available, the family living in the oversized unit must move to the appropriate-size unit within a reasonable time, as determined by the PHA .
 If the unit size required by the family does not physically exist at the project, the family shall remain in its current unit unless and until a more appropriate-size unit is available.
 If or when a smaller-size unit becomes available, the family must move to the smaller-size unit.
-In order to effectuate this provision, HUD is waiving 24 CFR §983.259(b)(1) & (2) and (c).
+In order to effectuate this provision, HUD is waiving 24 CFR §983.260(b)(1) & (2) and (c).

-For households consisting of single individuals who are not elderly or disabled, the under-occupied unit cannot be included in the PBV HAP contract.
+For households consisting of single individuals who are not elderly or disabled, the under-occupied unit cannot be included in the PBV HAP Contract.
 The PHA shall provide an enhanced voucher (in the case of a preservation-eligible prepayment) or a tenant protection voucher (in the case of a rent supplement or RAP expiration) to such individuals, who will have the statutory right to remain in the project (see PIH Notice 2001–41 for enhanced voucher requirements and PIH Notice 2008–12 for guidance on enhanced voucher requirements for overhoused households).
 If the resident moves with tenant-based voucher assistance, the unit is not eligible for conversion under RAD, since the funding to support the converted unit is no longer available.

 Davis-Bacon.
 For those projects with 9 or more assisted units where rehabilitation or construction will occur, Davis-Bacon will apply.
 For more information addressing Davis-Bacon and RAD Second Component transactions, please see PIH Notice entitled ‘Applicability of Davis-Bacon Labor Requirements to Projects Selected as Existing Housing Under the Section 8 Project-Based Voucher Program – Guidance,’ 80 Fed.
 Reg.
 12511, March 9, 2015.